liorosenman/flights_project/readme.md

     ## Create, read and retrieve for airline - DONE

 # ------------27/11/2024------------------------
-    ## Flight - First object was created, but with is_active = F, although set for default T.
+    ## Flight - First object was created, but with is_active = F, although set for default T. - Solved
-    ## Following flights are with is_active = F, as well.
+    ## Following flights are with is_active = F, as well. - Solved

+# ------------28/11/2024------------------------
+    ## DB connected with Postgres and pgadmin using docker containers.

 # For the end:
     1. Input validity methods